tower-supplies/eloquent.js/README.md

 ## Usage

 Some basic usage examples are shown below.
-Reviewing the test suite for more detailed examples and/or more complex usage.
+Review the test suite for more detailed examples and/or more complex usage.

 ### Creating